Quad9DNS/documentation/docs/Setup_Guides/iOS/iOS_14_and_later_(Encrypted).md

     The App Store, as well as the `dig` and `nslookup` commands in a `Terminal` do not use encrypted DNS.
 This is by design.

 !!! warning "DNS over TLS"
     If connected to a Wi-Fi network which blocks DNS over TLS, which may occur on restrictive network firewalls, you will have to disable the profile or disconnect from the network to regain DNS resolution.
 This solution does not allow for unencrypted "fallback" behavior.
-DNS over HTTPS is recommended for most users
+DNS over HTTPS is recommended for most users.

 !!! warning "This profile will expire!"
     These profiles are only valid until they expire, at which point, they will automatically disable until a new profile is installed.
-This is by design of Apple, and there is no way around it."
+This is by design of Apple, and there is no way around it.

 ## Download Profile
 Download one of the profiles here directly using Safari on your iOS device.
 You must use Safari to download the file.